lab-cosmo/chemiscope/docs/src/python/gallery.rst

 =========================

-The chemiscope widgets double up in the documentation of python packages using :py:mod:`sphinx_gallery` - a spinx extension that executes python scripts and formats their output as static pages inside the documentation.
+The chemiscope widgets double up in the documentation of python packages using :py:mod:`sphinx_gallery` - a sphinx extension that executes python scripts and formats their output as static pages inside the documentation.
 You can look at :ref:`the examples <examples>` to see how the widgets get displayed inside a documentation, and read the documentation of